On the Complexity of Learning Nash Equilibria: Discussion

 \end{conjecture}

 \begin{conjecture} There is a polynomial-time algorithm which, given a game $G$ and a mixed strategy $x$, computes the limit attractor of the replicator dynamic starting at $x$.

 \end{conjecture}

-Resolving these important problems would provide a comprehensive, principled, and computationally accessible theory of the meaning of the game.
-See \cite{biggar2025sink} for recent progress towards proving the first conjecture for two-player games, and \cite{hakim2024swim} for the computational solution of an approximate version of the second.
+Resolving these two important problems would provide a comprehensive, principled, and computationally accessible theory of the meaning of the game, radically reframing the bedrock of Game Theory in dynamical terms.
+See \cite{biggar2026sink,biggar2026computing,biggar_attractor_2024,biggar_replicator_2023} for recent progress towards proving the first conjecture, and \cite{hakim2024swim} for the algorithmic solution of an approximate version of the second.

-\paragraph{Acknowledgment:} We thank Ruta Mehta and Mihalis Yannakakis for insightful discussions.
-This research was supported by the National Science Foundation.